How to Get Rid of Ammonia in a Swimming Pool: Slam Pool

 Liquid chlorine is recommended because it will not affect pH, Calcium, and Cyanuric acid or stabilizer levels in your water like granular (Calcium Hypochlorite), diclor, and tablet chlorine.

 2).
 Reliable Pool Chemical Test Kit: Not all test strips can measure high FC levels above 5 ppm.
-Since you will be reaching high FC levels between 12 to 16 ppm and sometimes above that, you will need a test kit that can measure high FC levels like LaMotte ColorQ Pro 7 series or Taylor Technologies test kit with FAS DPD that measures up to 50 ppm FC level.
+Since you will be reaching high FC levels between 12 to 16 ppm and sometimes above that, you will need a pool chemical test kit that can measure high FC levels.

 3).
 Cyanuric Acid: Since your Cya levels will be reading low, sometimes 0 ppm, you must add Cyanuric acid to the recommended levels once you kill all the ammonia in your swimming pool.
 Also, having at least minimum cyanuric acid levels in your water would be best to avoid high chlorine consumption by the Suns' UV light.